 When figuring out the blueprint of a web design, you need to know what you want people to do and what steps they need to take.
 User flows provide a guide, showing the succession of interactions users should take from a landing page to other sections of a website.
 Knowing the roads you want a user to take inform how a design needs to be structured, which you’ll need to build wireframes and prototypes.

 Whether you want to illustrate the steps someone will take in adding a product to a cart and checking out, or how they’ll access additional information about a given topic, user flows show each point along these paths.
-There are plenty of tools like FlowMapp, Stormboard and Whimsical that can help you sketch out these ideas.
+There are plenty of UX design tools like FlowMapp, Stormboard and Whimsical that can help you sketch out these ideas.
 Or, you can always go the analog route with pen and paper.